-Secular and sacred unite during Great and Holy Week leading up to the Resurrection of Christ (“Anastasi”) and Easter Sunday.
+Secular and sacred unite during Great and Holy Week leading up to the Resurrection of Christ (“Anastasi”) and Greek Easter Sunday.
 In this week, Orthodox across the globe flock to their parishes to partake in the centuries-old religious rituals that make Easter the most celebrated and venerated holiday of the year.

 Hymns and ecclesiastical (church) chants feature prominently in these sacraments as the “psaltes” (mostly male cantors) accompany the priest who during the liturgy.

 Dating back to Byzantium, but considered a continuation of Ancient Greek monophonic music, a large part of Byzantine musical art is modal, dedicated to religion and composed on the eight-mode system (octoechos).
 The “troparion” is usually a short one-stanza hymn often chanted between psalm verses.
-The sacred hymns chanted during Greek Orthodox Holy Week conjure images of Christ’s Passions invoking among the faithful feelings of piety and spirituality.
+The sacred hymns chanted during Greek Orthodox Holy Week conjure images of Christ’s Passion invoking among the faithful feelings of piety and spirituality.

 Young and old take their spot in the church to hear the verse of Sister Kassiani (later a saint), who speaks of a woman’s sins, her devoted love and her plea for forgiveness.
 Though reminiscent of Mary Magdalene, Kassiani is a very different woman.